aneldev/dyna-ts-module-boilerplate/README.md

 In order to include them, edit the webpack.xxx.config.js and comment the `externals: [nodeExternals()]` line.

 If you want to exclude specific modules _while are not so clean like `pg`, `helmet`, `express`_, exclude them like this: `externals: ['helmet', 'pg', 'express']`.

-## React

-This boilerplate includes React components, only to support the jsx syntax.
-This boilerplate is not intended for  React components.
-You can work with React and export it, JSX syntax is also supported but there is no friendly environment to develop.
-For React check (dyna-ts-react-module-boilerplate)[https://github.com/aneldev/dyna-ts-react-module-boilerplate].
-You can safely remove the react from this boilerplate.

 # References